-Guest rooms and suites are equipped with impeccable modern amenities and offer the utmost in comfort.
+Guest rooms and executives rooms are equipped with impeccable modern amenities and offer the utmost in comfort.
 Every detail is timeless in its perfection.

-Nicosia, known locally as Lefkosia/Nicosia is the capital and largest city of Cyprus.
+Nicosia, known locally as Nicosia is the capital and largest city of Cyprus.
 Situated roughly in the centre of the island, it is the seat of government as well as the main business centre.
-Nicosia is the center and capital of an administrative district (Nicosia District), and after the fall of the Berlin Wall, it is currently the only divided capital city in the world.
+Nicosia is the center and capital of an administrative district and after the fall of the Berlin Wall, it is currently the only divided capital city in the world.

 The central Eleftheria Square links old Nicosia with the elegant modern city that has grown up outside the walls, where hotels, offices restaurants and gardens blend happily with the fine old houses and colonial buildings of this cosmopolitan city.